 Distinguished Visitor Program

-The Distinguished Visitor program supports an extended stay during the Spring semester for a visitor whose work engages the Middle East North Africa region via any discipline or historical period.
-The Distinguished Visitor must have a record of excellence and recognition in the field of Middle Eastern Studies, including and not limited to research areas within the academy, creative fields (such as art and literature), social entrepreneurship, and diplomacy.
+The Distinguished Visitor program supports a one- to two-week residency for a visitor whose work engages the Middle East North Africa region via any discipline or historical period.
+The Distinguished Visitor must have a record of excellence and recognition in any field, including and not limited to research areas within the academy, creative fields (such as art and literature), social entrepreneurship, and diplomacy.

 At a minimum, Distinguished Visitors are expected to: